Harshita1375/MultiAgent-Finance-Manager/README.md

 ## 🚀 Features

-The application consists of three intelligent agents working together:

-### 🚀 Features

-The application is powered by a multi-agent system where each agent specializes in a specific aspect of financial management:

-## 🚀 Features

 The application operates on a **Multi-Agent Architecture**, where specialized AI agents collaborate to manage different aspects of your financial life.

 ### 1. 🤖 Advisory Agent (The Brain)